diyasen2021/NGS_foundations_course/Lessons/Module1.md

 ### Sanger Sequencing (First Generation)

 The story of DNA sequencing begins with Frederick Sanger, who developed chain-termination sequencing in **1977** — a method that earned him his second Nobel Prize.
 The principle relies on incorporating **dideoxynucleotides (ddNTPs)** — modified bases that lack the 3'-OH group required for chain elongation.
+- In Sanger sequencing, special bases (Dideoxynucleotides) stop DNA synthesis at random positions, producing fragments of different lengths.
+- Each fragment tells you the identity of the last base
-When a ddNTP is incorporated, the chain terminates at that position.
-By running four reactions (one per base) and separating the fragments by size on a gel, the DNA sequence can be read.
+- By ordering fragments by size (through gel electrophoresis), the DNA sequence can be reconstructed

 Modern automated Sanger sequencing replaced the radioactive gels with fluorescently labelled ddNTPs and capillary electrophoresis, allowing sequencing of a single fragment up to about **600–1000 base pairs** in a single run.